muecker/Symbionts_in_a_mussel_hybrid_zone/README.md

 # Symbionts in a mussel hybrid zone
-The purpose of this repository is to illustrate the analyses performed in our study about sulfur-oxidising symbionts of hybrid and parental _Bathymodiolus_ mussels in Broken Spur.
+The purpose of this repository is to illustrate the analyses performed in our study about sulphur-oxidising (SOX) symbionts of hybrid and parental _Bathymodiolus_ mussels in Broken Spur.
 The scripts should help interested readers to better understand the methods used.
 Please be aware that they are not tools intended for further usage.

 ## Analysis of average nucleotide identity of _Bathymodiolus_ SOX symbionts from Broken Spur
 _Visualise ANI values of SOX symbionts at Broken Spur and test for correlation with host genetics and sampling year_ \